Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-   4. Media tracks SHOULD use a timescale for video streams based on the framerate and 44.1 KHz or 48 KHz for audio streams or any another timescale that enables integer increments of the decode times of fragments signaled in the tfdt box based on this scale.
+   4. Media tracks SHOULD use a timescale for video streams based on the framerate and 44.1 KHz or 48 KHz for audio streams or any another timescale that enables integer increments of the decode times of fragments signaled in the "tfdt" box based on this scale.
 If necessary, integer multiples of these timescales could be used.
-   5. The language of the CMAF track SHOULD be signaled in the [=mdhd=] box or [=elng=] boxes in the CMAF header.
+   5. The language of the CMAF track SHOULD be signaled in the "[=mdhd=]" box or "[=elng=]" boxes in the CMAF header.
    6. Media tracks SHOULD contain the btrt box specifying the target average and maximum bitrate of the CMAF fragments in the sample entry container in the CMAF header.
    7. Media tracks MAY comprise CMAF chunks [[!MPEGCMAF]] 7.3.2.3.
-In this case they SHOULD be signaled using SegmentTypeBox styp to make it easy for the receiving entity to differentiate them from CMAF fragments.
+In this case they SHOULD be signaled using SegmentTypeBox ("styp") to make it easy for the receiving entity to differentiate them from CMAF fragments.
 The brand type of a chunk is cmfl.
 CMAF chunks should only be signaled if they are not the first chunk in a CMAF fragment.